 both the student and the school.

 Mike Amato, briefly

-describes the study during the DHS State Health Officer webcast in
+describes the study during the DHS State Health Officer webinar in

 Reading Readiness Affected by Lead Poisoning

 Children attending a public kindergarten in Rhode Island were enrolled

 in a study of reading readiness at kindergarten entry

 (PDF, 943 KB).
 Reading readiness is an early

 measure of a child's capacity to integrate cognitive ability and skills

 learned from educational and enrichment experiences.
 Kindergarten is a critical time for identifying children with